apache/apisix-website/blog/en/blog/2024/11/30/monthly-report.md

 image: https://static.apiseven.com/uploads/2024/11/29/skKTqZaH_nov-cover-en.png
 ---

 > We have recently made some additions and improvements to specific features within Apache APISIX.
 The main improvements include the addition of `ai-content-moderation` and `ai-rag` plugins, and a total request panel in the Grafana dashboard among other enhancements.
-For detailed information, please read the monthly report.
+For detailed information, please read the bi-monthly report.
 <!--truncate-->
 ## Introduction